shipperizer/crowdscores/README.md

 interface of this class and you have to use it as is.

 For this task you need to write a function `list_length(single_method_list)` that takes a `SingleMethodList` instance and returns its length.
-Feel free to create your own dummy implementation of `SingleMethodList` for your tests.
 You may assume that no list will contain `None` as an item.